The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Michigan, US

 Accepting New Patients

-Ehab Saleh is a Pediatric Orthopedics provider in Southfield, Michigan.
-Dr. Saleh has been practicing medicine for over 29 years and is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Hypoplasia of the Tibia with Polydactyly, Sprengel Deformity, Freiberg's Disease, Microdiscectomy, and Knee Replacement.
+Ehab Saleh is a Pediatric Orthopedics provider practicing medicine in Southfield, Michigan.
+He has been practicing medicine for over 29 years.
+Dr. Saleh is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Hypoplasia of the Tibia with Polydactyly, Spondylocarpotarsal Synostosis Syndrome, Caudal Regression Syndrome, Microdiscectomy, and Knee Replacement.
+Dr. Saleh is board certified in American Board Of Orthopaedic Surgery.
 Dr. Saleh is currently accepting new patients.

 Experienced in Preaxial Polydactyly Type 1